 Redwood Regional Park

-The paved trail here is short and sweet at 1 mile long.
-Perfect to get a dose of nature, without having to strap a day’s worth of baby gear on your back.
-Bring the stroller for the baby and the bicycle for the toddler, and do 2 miles round-trip on the Stream Trail.
+The paved trail here is short and sweet at one mile long.
+It's perfect to get a dose of nature without having to strap a day’s worth of baby gear on your back.
+Bring the stroller for the baby and the bicycle for the toddler, and do two miles round-trip on the Stream Trail.
 Along the way, enjoy a canopy of redwood trees (bring sweaters for the shade) and a playground.

 Location: 7867 Redwood Rd., Oakland

-Take the Lakeside Nature Trail, a paved, 2.7-miles around the Lafayette reservoir.
+Take the Lakeside Nature Trail—a paved, 2.7-miles around the Lafayette Reservoir.
 It’s mostly flat and shady, with pretty views of the hills and water.
-When you’re ready to break from walking, choose a table on the east lawn, where the playground will keep little squirmballs busy.
-Remember to bring $6 for parking (exact change only), or to bring plenty of quarters for metered, 2-hour parking.
+When you’re ready to break from walking, choose a table on the east lawn, where the playground will keep little squirm-balls busy.
+Remember to bring $6 for parking (exact change only), or to bring plenty of quarters for metered, two-hour parking.

 Location: 3849 Mt.
 Diablo Blvd., Lafayette